-AAIs can be formatted as more formal goal-oriented interventions such as animal-assisted therapy (AAT) and animal-assisted education (AAE); or they can be more informal interactions such as animal-assisted activities (AAA).
 Do you want to share your love of animals with others, bringing the unique benefits of human-animal interaction into the lives of those that need it most?

-Do you want an education that spans the breadth of animal assisted interventions, education and activities (AAI/E/A)?
+Do you want an education that spans the breadth of animal assisted interventions, education and activities (AAT/E/A)?
 Our comprehensive program will give you the skills you need to participate in an existing program or to get started building your own.
-Our Certificate in Animal Assisted Interventions will help you to:
+Our Certificate in Animal Assisted Therapy will help you to:

-- Work with animals in an educational or therapeutic setting. - Correctly interpret human and animal body language. - Train dogs and other animals to work safely in the AAI environment. - Build safe & effective programs.Anticipate and resolve potential - Problems.Understand the legal and ethical - Work with a variety of personality - types.Create animal enrichment programs. - And much, much more!
+- Work with animals in an educational or therapeutic setting.

+- Correctly interpret human and animal body language.

+- Train dogs and other animals to work safely in the AAT environment.

+- Build safe & effective programs.

+- Anticipate and resolve potential problems.

+- Understand the legal and ethical issues.

+- Work with a variety of personality types.

+- Create animal enrichment programs.

+- And much, much more!

-The Animal Assisted Interventions certificate requires the completion of five online courses (15 academic credits) and a field requirement consisting of 40 hours of hands-on experience as an employee, intern or volunteer at an approved institution of your choice
+The Animal Assisted Therapy certificate requires the completion of five online courses (15 academic credits) and a field requirement consisting of 40 hours of hands-on experience as an employee, intern or volunteer at an approved institution of your choice